williamsdb/foursquare-to-dayone/readme.md

 ![](https://www.spokenlikeageek.com/wp-content/uploads/2025/11/SCR-20251128-nrql.png)

 If you stop the process at any time (or it fails), then when you run the script again it will restart where it left off.
-If you don't want this to happen delete the ```progress.json``` file in the same folder as the script.
+If you don't want this to happen, delete the ```progress.json``` file in the same folder as the script.

 #### IMPORTANT!